-It is very important that anyone seeking a Mediator should consider these guidelines when making their selection:
+It is very important that anyone seeking a Mediator should consider the following guidelines when choosing a mediator:

 A prospective mediator should be asked about their background, training, experience and areas of specialization.

-Michelle has completed training through the Alberta Arbitration and Mediation Society.
-This includes skill-based training in mediation and negotiation, as well as specialized training in Separation/Divorce and Parenting mediation.
+Michelle completed training through the Alberta Arbitration and Mediation Society.
+This includes skill-based training in mediation and negotiation, as well as specialized training in Separation and Divorce as well as Parenting mediation.
 Michelle has also has also been trained in relevant aspects of family law, child development, family restructuring and domestic violence.
-She is a Registered Family Mediator and has successfully mediated over 900 family mediations.
+She is a Registered Family Mediator and has successfully mediated over 2000 family mediations.

-A prospective mediator should be asked about their affiliation with the appropriate associations and societies.
+A prospective mediator should be asked about their affiliation with professional organizations.

-A mediator should clearly explain the mediation process, as well as the role of the mediator and the roles of the participants so they can properly prepare themselves for the mediation.
+A mediator should clearly explain the mediation process, the roles of the mediator and the participants, and assist people in preparing for the mediation.

-A mediator should make sure an Agreement to Mediate is drawn up and signed by each of the participants and the mediator prior to the mediation.
+A mediator should make sure a Consent to Mediate is drawn up and signed by each of the participants and the mediator prior to the mediation. see glossary

-A mediator will draw up a Memorandum of Understanding when an agreement is reached in mediation.
-The individuals involved in the mediation will be provided with a copy of this agreement (see glossary).
+A mediator will draw up a Mediated Agreement when an agreement is reached in mediation.
+The individuals involved in the mediation will be provided with a copy of this agreement. see glossary

 Michelle will provide the people involved in the mediation with a Mediated Agreement when an agreement is reached in mediation.
 She will explain what this agreement is and answer any questions you may have regarding this agreement.